Deaf Comedian Tom Willard Performs at Caroline's on Broadway

 Willard, who lost his hearing slowly while growing up, started doing standup comedy in July 2016 as a contestant in the Funniest Person in Rochester contest.

 In February 2017, he outlasted 15 other comedians to win the "Who's Got Next?" comedy tournament at Photo City in Rochester.

 Deaf standup comedian Tom Willard made his Broadway debut on December 3 at New York City's Carolines on Broadway, one of the premier comedy clubs in the country.

 Willard, 61, spoke and signed his jokes to an appreciative audience during Carolines' New Talent Showcase, described by the club as where "the country's top up-and-coming comedians shine."

-*News Release by Tom Willard: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+2Source/Reference: Tom Willard.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 - 1: Morgan's Inspiration Island Accessible Splash Park : Morgan's Wonderland (2015/12/05)

 - 2: Deaf Comedian Tom Willard Performs at Caroline's on Broadway : Tom Willard (2018/12/22)

 - 3: Disabled Vets Receive Free Lifetime Access to U.S. National Parks : United States Senate Committee on Veterans Affairs (2020/06/26)

 - 4: Alice Sheppard and Kinetic Light Present NY Premiere of DESCENT : Mariclare Hulbert, Lisa Niedermeyer, Alice Sheppard (2018/03/04)